Adirondack chairs makeover, pallet-style!

 The wooden adirondack chairs both coming with their own ottoman had most definitely seen better days.
 They were left out year around, and were listed as quite rickety.

 But knowing what I do about how well reclaimed wood pressure washes up, I didn’t let their deterioration stop me whatsoever!
-And I figured if some boards were rotted, they could be replaced.

 But the bonus to landing these old adirondack chairs is, there were two of them and they both had an ottoman!

 I will admit, upon pickup, my heart sunk a little when the chairs easily wobbled back and forth with the touch of one finger.
 At that point I didn’t even know if I could save them.
-But for free it was worth a shot!
+But it was worth a shot!

 And if I couldn’t fix them, they could become adirondack chair garden art with vines growing all over them.